 Pupils are supported during their afternoon personal study at home for four hours a week by two tutors: two hours for humanities with one tutor, two hours for STEM disciplines with the other.

-In the 2022-23 school year, the action is aimed at 300 sixth and seventh grade students from nine schools from multi-ethnic suburban neighborhoods of five cities:
+In the 2023-24 school year, the action is aimed at 320 sixth and seventh grade students from ten schools from multi-ethnic suburban neighborhoods of five cities:

 - I.C Adelaide Ristori, lower secondary school in Naples